Which is better for your home when it comes to GAF vs Owens Corning Shingles?

 As more and more homeowners are leaning towards finding more sustainable, green options for their homes, shingle manufacturers have had to innovate.
 Both brands have taken steps to improve energy efficiency with their shingles in different ways.

 GAF has crafted their Timberline Cool Series shingles to reflect heat without having to be light in color.
 In the past, only white roofs would have such reflective capacity, but their specially designed granules were designed to reflect more light which reduces the transfer of heat to the space below, thus preventing the home from heating up from the sun.
 They come in medium to dark hues, and having a dark roof with the same, if not more, reflectivity as other cooling shingles is an incredible benefit.

 On the other hand, Owens Corning has their Cool Roof Collection featuring two asphalt shingles produced to deflect heat from your home: The TruDefinition Duration Cool and the OC TruDefinition Premium Cool Shingles.
 Every shingle in the Cool Roof Collection features innovative solar-reflecting granules to comply with the Solar Reflectance Index (SRI) requirements.

 When it comes to energy efficiency, these brands are in even tow.
 So it really comes down to style preference and cost.
 For the most affordable options, homeowners could choose either the Timberline HDZ Reflector Series or Owens Corning Duration Cool.

 When all is said and done, we believe Owens Corning shingles are the better option for many reasons.
 They are affordable, readily available, and if you work with Gouge, you get to choose from our premium catalog of OC shingles.
 After you choose the perfect shingles, they’ll be installed by an outstanding team of Owens Corning Certified Contractors.
-So strike while the iron’s hot and get your new Owens Corning shingles now!
+Contact us today for a FREE quote!